stackrox/stackrox/operator/bundle_helpers/README.md

 We use Poetry to manage Python dependencies.
 Install it from [here](https://python-poetry.org/docs/#installation).
-You also need Python==3.6 installed as a prerequisite to keep GHA builds working.
+You also need Python>=3.9 installed.
-This is going to be solved by [ROX-26860](https://issues.redhat.com/browse/ROX-26860).

 In this directory, run

-* to add a new dependency: `poetry add PyYAML==6.0`
+- to add a new dependency: `poetry add PyYAML==6.0`
-* to update existing dependencies: `poetry update`
+- to update existing dependencies: `poetry update`

 For as long as we build downstream images with CPaaS, you should not add or use dependencies that aren't available OOTB in CPaaS in `render_templates` context.